karigithe67/Live-Quotes/README.md

 # Quotes
-This is a web page where users can read and even post their quotes. (c) 2019
+This is a web page where users can read and even post their quotes.

 # Author
 Karigithe Jeff.